 Understanding The Elements Of Your DUI Case

 If you are facing charges for driving under the influence in Georgia, you may not be feeling too optimistic about the outcome of your case.
 However, understanding the nature of the charge against you can help you to develop the best possible defense and to play an active role in your own representation.
 The prosecution must prove each individual element of a DUI to the high evidentiary standard of beyond a reasonable doubt.
-By getting a sense of what they must prove, you can come up with the best possible approach on how to fight it.
-The information in this article is intended to be general, as no two cases are alike.
+By getting a sense of what they must prove you can come up with the best possible idea of how to fight it.
+The information in this article is intended to be general, but no two cases are alike.
 If you would like personalized feedback about your DUI case and what outcomes may be available for you, contact the experienced Georgia criminal attorneys at Hawkins Spizman Trial Lawyers to schedule your free consultation today.
-Mike Hawkins is board certified in DUI Defense as recognized by the American Bar Association.
-He is one of only four lawyers in Georgia to achieve board certification.

 Developing Your DUI Case Strategy

 The best strategy for your case will depend on the specific facts and circumstances that were present at the time of your arrest.
-For instance, if you were not operating a vehicle at the time of your arrest, your legal strategy will focus on defending against this element.
-On the other hand, you may be able to challenge the validity of the field sobriety tests or the blood or breath test results.
-The best way to determine the most effective legal strategy in your case is to speak with a board certified Atlanta DUI Defense Attorney.
-We can also work to negotiate a plea bargain to a lesser offense.
+For instance, if you were not operating a vehicle at the time of your attest, your legal strategy will focus on defending against this element.
+On the other hand, you may be able to challenge the validity of the field sobriety test or the lab results of the breathalyzer test.
+The best way to determine the most effective legal strategy in your case is to speak with an Atlanta criminal defense attorney.
+An attorney can also work to negotiate a plea bargain to a lesser offense.
 Depending on the circumstances of your case, your attorney may even be able to secure a dismissal if your constitutional rights were violated.

 Schedule a Consultation with Hawkins Spizman Trial Lawyers